pyne/pyne/docs/source/usersguide/material.rst

     Out[29]: 237.9290388038301

 Note that by default, materials are assumed to have one atom per molecule.
 This is a poor assumption for more complex materials.
 For example, take water.
-Without specifiying the number of atoms per molecule, the molecular weight calculation will be off by a factor of 3.
+Without specifying the number of atoms per molecule, the molecular weight calculation will be off by a factor of 3.
 This can be remedied by passing the correct number to the method.
 If there is no other valid number of molecules stored on the material, this will set the appropriate attribute on the